sigurnick/Laika-Records/README.md

   </a>
 </div>

+This is my first web app developed completely independently used to graduate from Epicode's Front end web developer course.

 This project was born out of my passion for music.

-Laika Records is not just another vinyl store; it's a passion project born out of a deep love for music.
 Inspired by the courageous spirit of Laika, the first living creature to journey into space, we aim to explore uncharted musical territories.
-Our mission is to blend the timeless charm of vinyl with the convenience of modern technology, making the vinyl experience more accessible and enjoyable for everyone. :smile:
+Our mission is to blend the timeless charm of vinyl with the convenience of modern technology, making the vinyl experience more accessible and enjoyable for everyone. :grin: :star:  :rocket:

+This project is used for demonstration purposes only.

 ### Built With